ElasticLINQ/ElasticLINQ/NOTES.md

 ### Not yet supported
 1. Primary key look-up to other DB (e.g. Couchbase)
-2. Count operations
-3. Facets
-4. Async<T>
+2. Async<T>
-5. Caching
+3. Caching
-6. Any other desired Elasticsearch operations
+4. Any other desired Elasticsearch operations

 ### Not supported; not recommended